martianoff/go-option/README.md

 # Go Option

 The idea is based on Scala Option and Java Optional.
 The package allows to create optional values in Golang.

-This unlocks composition of option values that makes code much cleaner.
+## Features

+- *Optional Values:* This module introduces the Option[T] type, which represents optional values.
+An Option[T] either contains a value of type T (represented as Some(T)) or no value at all (represented as None).
+- *Safe Handling of Missing Values:* The Option[T] type encourages safer handling of missing values, avoiding null pointer dereferences.
+It can be checked for its state (whether it's Some or None) before usage, ensuring that no nil value is being accessed.
+- *Functional Methods:* The module provides functional methods such as Map, FlatMap etc. that make operations on Option[T] type instances easy, clear, and less error-prone.
+- *Pattern Matching:* The Match function allows for clean and efficient handling of Option[T] instances.
+Depending on whether the Option[T] is Some or None, corresponding function passed to Match get executed, which makes the code expressive and maintains safety.
+- *Equality Check:* The Equal method provides an efficient way to compare two Option[T] instances, checking if they represent the same state and hold equal values.
+- *Generics-Based:* With Generics introduced in Go, the module offers a powerful, type-safe alternative to previous ways of handling optional values.
+- *Json serialization and deserialization:* Build-in json support

 ## Example